Vantile Whitfield: Early life and education

+After graduating from Howard University, he enrolled in the master's degree program at the UCLA Film School, making him again, one of the first African Americans to study at that learning instituition.
+In 1969, Whitfield directed "Watts Gospel Festival" and "Watts Rhythm and Blues Festival" for KCET-TV in Los Angeles.

 Career

 In 1963, Whitfield co-founded with actor Frank Silvera the American Theatre of Being in Los Angeles.
 While there he taught acting classes with Beah Richards, Whitman Mayo and Isabel Sanford.
 Also in 1963, Whitfield designed the sets, lights and costumes for Silvera's production of the James Baldwin play The Amen Corner, becoming the first African-American production designer to work on Broadway.
 The following year, Whitfield founded and served as producing artistic director of the Performing Arts Society of Los Angeles (PASLA).
 The goal of PASLA was to help train inner-city youth in the performing arts.

 Whitfield's acting credits also include Tarzan where he was featured in two episodes, The Ultimate Duel as Kimpu and Mask of Rona as the Chief.

 He was also founding Artistic Director of Studio West and was enlisted by Robert Hooks, of the D.C.
 Black Repertory Company, to be its Artistic Director.

 In 1971, Whitfield was the founding director of the Expansion Arts Program at the National Endowment for the Arts (NEA).
 In this role, he had perhaps his greatest influence, because this program provided funds for many African-American artists and arts organizations.